zozzlethena/docs/pages/FVM-tokenomics.md

 added to the `veFLOW` NFT at any time.

-The lock period (also known as vote-escrowed period, hence the _ve_ prefix) can be up to 4 years, following the linear relationship shown below:
+The lock period (also known as vote-escrowed period, hence the _ve_ prefix) can be up to 1 years, following the linear relationship shown below:

-- 100 `FLOW` locked for 26 weeks will become 100 `veFLOW`
+- 100 `FLOW` locked for 1 year will become 100 `veFLOW`
-- 100 `FLOW` locked for 7 weeks will become 25 `veFLOW`
+- 100 `FLOW` locked for 3 months will become 25 `veFLOW`

 The longer the vesting time, the higher the voting power (voting weight) and rewards the `veFLOW` holder receives.